DecLearn/declearn/docs/setup.md

 (a) dependencies of optional, applied declearn components (such as the PyTorch and Tensorflow tensor libraries, or the gRPC and websockets network communication backends) that are not imported with declearn by default<br/>
-(b) dependencies for running tests on the package (mainly pytest and some of its plug-ins)
+(b) dependencies for developers, e.g. to run tests on the package (mainly pytest and some of its plug-ins), or building its documentation (with mkdocs)

 The second category is more developer-oriented, while the first may or may not be relevant depending on the use case to which you wish to apply `declearn`.

-In the `pyproject.toml` file, the `[project.optional-dependencies]` tables `all` and `test` respectively list the first and (first + second) categories, while additional tables redundantly list dependencies unit by unit.
+In the `pyproject.toml` file, the `[project.optional-dependencies]` table `all` lists all dependencies from the first category, with additional tables redundantly listing them thematically, enabling end-users to cherry-pick the optional components they want to install.
+For developers, the "tests" and "docs" tables specify tooling dependencies.

 ## Using a virtual environment (optional)